jmoh3/keyword_similarities/README.md

 P(user likes an event of topic x | user has word y in skills list) ~ P(seen word x in document | seen word y in document)
 ```

 So, how do we calculate `P(seen word x in document | seen word y in document)`?
+We're not doing anything too complicated.

 ```
 P(seen word x in document | seen word y in document) = # of times x and y occur in the same document / # of documents containing y
 ```

-The documents we used are wikipedia articles.
+The documents we used are Wikipedia articles.

+## To use

+First, install `requirements.txt`.

+If you want to use different keywords, modify `keywords.txt`.
+Then run `python get_wiki_articles.py`, which will attempt to get one wikipedia article for each keyword.

+Once you have your articles, then run `python get_similarity_matrix.py`, which will save the similarity weights to a csv where the value at row x and column y is the probability of seeing word x in a document given that the document contains word y.